juanmamaffei/chamber_of_secrets/docs/pending.md

 - Password generator.
 - Authorized user only can read passwords.
 - Updating passwords doesn't refresh but create new item (only in frontend).
 When refreshing page, all works fine.
+- Update is a mess... when you introduce one param, another is missing.
+That it's because the state is not refreshed if you don't change something.
 - Confirmation messages in cancel new password and delete password.

 ## Things to delevop environment